Nobody is fooled by Ben’s fur trenchcoat, purple pants, and high heels.

 Why did a regular future member of several X-teams get his debut in an issue of Fantastic Four?
 Why, because Len and Chris wrote the issue!

-Fortunately, Peter David got the character into X-Factor and turned him into a noir-ish fellow tormented by his own fracturing psyche.
+Fortunately, Peter David got Madrox into X-Factor and turned him into a noir-ish fellow tormented by his own fracturing psyche.
 Madrox, when written by David, is probably one of the most complex and intricately developed characters in the Marvel Universe.

 Fun fact: According to the great CBSBG site, he started out as “Zerrox the Multiple Man” before Xerox threatened litigation.